jnozzi/cocoadev.com/markdown/GraphTheoryShortestDistance.md

 For your first hack, depth-first if you think performance might not be a problem (will be fine if only local piece of railway)

 ----
-For an illustration of real-time shortest distance solving, see General/ChemicalBurn at http://mikeash.com/?page=software/chemicalburn/index.html .
+For an illustration of real-time shortest distance solving, see ChemicalBurn at http://mikeash.com/?page=software/chemicalburn/index.html .
 The source code is available.